murray501/Project-Learning-NodeJS-React/README.md

 # studious-eureka
-project practicing nodejs and react
+project learning nodejs and react

 # how to run?